Institute-for-Future-Intelligence/multiphysics/README.md

 ## Acknowledgement

 The development of this open-source program was initially supported by the National Science Foundation (NSF) of the United States under grant numbers 0918449, 1124281, and 1512868.
+The project is currently under the auspices of the Institute for Future Intelligence (https://intofuture.org).

 ## Applications